aparnarsjain/TwitterClient1/README.md

 - [x] User can tap on a tweet to view it, with controls to retweet, favorite, and reply.

 ####Optionals
+- [x] After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.

 ####Pods used-